 Illinois Wesleyan University is moving toward unifying all campus network services to use a single Campus Authentication System so that you only need to know one ID and password to access campus network services.
 While the majority of campus network services now will work with a single network ID and password, there are a few services that still are not included in our Campus Authentication System.
-This guide provides information on the Campus Authentication System, and also identifies services that are not on the Campus Authentication System.
+This guide provides information on the Campus Authentication System.

 Your network ID, also known as NetID, is printed on your University ID card.
 Your NetID is used for your University e-mail address.
 For example, for a student named Wesley Titan, his NetID would typically be "wtitan" with an e-mail address of firstname.lastname@example.org.